chickenbellyfin/gsheetnet/README.md

 ```
   python gsheetnet.py [layers] [args]
   Arguments:
-    --layers: a list of comma separated layer sizes
+    --layers: a list of comma separated layer sizes. no spaces
         (required)
     --bias: True or False, whether to add a bias term
         Default: True